m-pilia/openvslam-example/README.md

 # Configuration

 The `camera_slam` executable requires a configuration file in the OpenVSLAM format.
-The main difference is that the configuration does not require to contain the calibration parameters, that will be directly read from the camera, and any calibration parameter the file will be ignored.
+The main difference is that the configuration does not need to contain the calibration parameters, that will be directly read from the camera (any calibration parameter the file will be ignored).
 Example configurations are provided in the `param` folder.

-When the camera supports multiple resolutions and frame rates, the settings from the configuration file will be applied.
-The RealSense devices can be used either in stereo mode (D435, setting frame rate and resolution in the configuration file), RGBD mode (D435, setting frame rate, resolution, and `Camera.setup: RGBD`), or stereo fisheye (T265 setting `StereoRectifier.model: fisheye`).
+When a camera supports multiple resolutions or frame rates (e.g. ZED or D435), the desired values can be specified in the configuration file.
+The RealSense devices can be used either in stereo mode (D435, setting frame rate and resolution in the configuration file), RGBD mode (D435, setting frame rate, resolution, and `Camera.setup: RGBD`), or stereo fisheye (T265, setting `StereoRectifier.model: fisheye`).
 Please refer to the configuration files in the `./param` folder for an example.